Amazing countries Americans rarely visit but should

 Poland

-Poland might not be the first destination that comes to mind when planning a trip to Europe, but this tiny country is filled with surprises.
-Rich in history, Poland is home to 17 UNESCO World Heritage Sites, from the picturesque old towns of Warsaw and Krakow to its oldest national park, Białowieża Forest.
-Beyond its impressive history, there are plenty of natural wonders including lakes, forests and mountains to discover.
-Foodies will love the array of traditional dishes to enjoy – a must-try Polish staple is Pierogi, which are dumplings filled with sweet or savoury ingredients.
+Poland might not be the first destination that comes to mind when planning a trip to Europe, but this tiny country is full of surprises.
+Rich in history, Poland is home to 17 UNESCO World Heritage Sites, from the picturesque old towns of Warsaw and Kraków to its oldest national park, Białowieża Forest.

 Love this?
 Follow our Facebook page for more travel inspiration